cnyakundi/smart-farmer/README.md

-# Smart Farmer Data Analysis
+# Smart Farmer Data Project Analysis

 This project was generated with Python and Jupyter Notebooks